rsfutch77/rulette/software_descriptions/1-requirements.md

 [ ] 13.1 Analytics Integration (2 Points)
 [ ] 13.1.1 Integrate analytics tools to track key metrics (1 Point)
-[ ] 13.1.2 Define and monitor events such as game starts, spins, callouts, and session completions (1 Point) [ ] 13.2 Feedback Collection UI (2 Points)
+[ ] 13.1.2 Define and monitor events such as game starts, spins, callouts, and session completions (1 Point) [ ] 13.2 Feedback Collection UI (Reference)
+[ ] 13.2.1 All requirements for feedback collection UI are consolidated in Plan 13.5: Unified Feedback and Notification System.
-[ ] 13.2.1 Provide in-game UI for players to submit feedback, bug reports, or suggestions (1 Point) [ ] 13.2.2 Store and organize feedback for review by maintainers (1 Point) [ ] 13.3 Data Privacy and Compliance (1 Point)
+[ ] 13.3 Data Privacy and Compliance (1 Point)
 [ ] 13.3.1 Ensure analytics and feedback collection comply with privacy regulations (1 Point) [ ] 13.4 Reporting and Insights (1 Point)
 [ ] 13.4.1 Generate reports and dashboards for maintainers to review analytics and feedback (1 Point)

+[ ] 13.5 Unified Feedback and Notification System (5 Points)
+[ ] 13.5.1 Provide in-game UI for players to submit feedback, bug reports, or suggestions (1 Point) [ ] 13.5.2 Store and organize feedback for review by maintainers (1 Point) [ ] 13.5.3 Provide clear feedback for all player actions and game events (1 Point) [ ] 13.5.4 Implement notification system for important events, warnings, and errors (1 Point) [ ] 13.5.5 Ensure consistency in terminology and user experience for all feedback and notifications (1 Point)

 [ ] 14.
 Community Features and Moderation (11 Points)
 [ ] 14.1 Community Features (4 Points)